 The student will receive an email and an updated Financial Aid Award letter displaying the amount for which the PLUS loan has been certified.

-What if I am denied a PLUS loan?
+- What if I am denied a PLUS loan?

-If your PLUS loan is denied, you may add your spouse, or someone else, as an endorser/cosigner.
-The parent will be sent a paper application for the endorser or the endorser can complete the application online at: www.studentloans.gov.
-To complete online, the endorser will need:
+b.
+You may add your spouse, or someone else, as an endorser/cosigner.
+The parent will be sent a paper application for the endorser or the endorser can complete the endorser application online at: www.studentloans.gov.
+To complete the application online, the endorser will need:

-Who do I contact with questions about my Direct Federal PLUS loan or deferment?
+- Who do I contact with questions about my Direct Federal PLUS loan or deferment?

 For questions about your Direct Federal PLUS loan and deferment, contact your Servicer.
 To get your Servicer’s contact information, log into www.nslds.ed.gov with your information and FSA ID.
 If your loan has not disbursed, contact the Financial Aid Services office (212-217-3560).